 Because we recognize that many high schools, and perhaps many college and universities, continue to have restrictions on travel, the Secondary School Theatre Division is opting to pursue online auditions again this year.
 The process is a little different from last year.
 You will be asked to upload your audition video to an unlisted YouTube channel, and send us the link along with your completed audition form.
 We will post it to a private YouTube channel that will be accessed only by College Exhibitors and Producing Partners.
 Like last year, access to the auditiion videos will be sent early so that recruiters can view them prior to convention and reach out to arrange in-person callbacks during the convention.
 For more information, and to get started with the audition process, click here!

 At convention, a portion of Saturday morning will be set aside for a Secondary Student/College Faculty Social, followed by in-person call-back opportunities for individuals who can attend.

-Auditions are open to High School Juniors, Seniors, and Junior College students.
+Auditions are open to High School Juniors, Seniors, and College Transfer students.

 H.S. students’ academic standing should be verified the school counselor.